 High performers have a holistic approach to risk management

 Last century’s risk management approaches aren’t enough to keep companies out of trouble.
 It’s true they allow businesses to detect, understand, evaluate, review, and respond to financial risks.
-However, they fail to manage those non-financial risks that are becoming increasingly mainstream in the media, at shareholder meetings, in legislation and investment decision-making and are now a focus of management system standards.
+However, they fail to manage those non-financial risks that are becoming increasingly mainstream.
+This includes in the media, at shareholder meetings, in legislation and investment decision-making.
+And they are now a focus of management system standards.

 Sustainability-related risks are a significant component of non-financial risks.
 They include climate change, modern slavery, business reputation, stakeholder accountability, environmental stewardship, responsible procurement, and resource management.
 Yet many organisations’ risk management systems are simply not able to deal as effectively with sustainability-related risks as they do with other types of risks.
 They are even less likely to realise, and take advantage of, sustainability-related opportunities for their business.